-Although it was largely expected Bentley’s proposed SUV would eventually enter production
+Although it was largely expected Bentley’s proposed SUV would

 , the automaker finally confirmed today that the project has been given the green light.
 The vehicle, which will share its platform with next-generation versions of the Audi Q7, Porsche Cayenne and Volkswagen Touareg, will be produced at Bentley’s main facility in Crewe, England and go on sale in 2016.

 Over the next three years Bentley will invest more than $1.2 billion in its Crewe facility and the development of new models.
 Other possibilities include a convertible version of the Mulsanne flagship sedan